blackmagic-debug/black-magic-org/upgrade.md

 ## Update using *other* tools

 Besides `bmputil` you can also update the firmware on your Black Magic Probe using `dfu-util` or `stlink-tool`.
-Both can be useful if you have trouble getting `bmputil` to work on your system, and/or your Black Magic host platform is not the [native](hardware.md#native-hardware) and is not supported by `bmputil`.
+Both can be useful if you have trouble getting `bmputil` to work on your system, your Black Magic host platform is not the [native](hardware.md#native-hardware) platform, or your platform is not supported by `bmputil`.

 :::::{tab} dfu-util
 ::::{tab} Linux/macOS